bnoob7/js/README.md

 # js
-a brief learning of js
+a brief learning of js via chai aur code